pop-framework-developers/Socrata-Github-Smart-City-Application/Semi-automated-categorization-process/README.md

 - Urban Planning & Housing
   - Area Plans,Buildings,City Facilities,City Parks and Tree Data,Construction,Development,Housing,Land Use,Urban Planning
 - Welfare
-  -Insurance, Life Enrichment, Quality of Life,Pension,Retirement,Sanitation,Social Services
+  - Insurance, Life Enrichment, Quality of Life,Pension,Retirement,Sanitation,Social Services

 As a result of this process, the datasets that can be categorized will include this category in the  usa_city_datasets_categorized table.